 When we don’t master the breaking points, we can become stuck in places we were never meant to be.

-When things become too hard, too stressful or to emotional, our minds can fool us into backing out of what we genuinely need to do and staying stuck in those very situations that are causing us the stress, as it seems like the easier option.
+When things become too complicated, too stressful or too emotional, our minds can fool us into backing out of what we genuinely need to do and staying stuck in those very situations that are causing us the stress, as it seems like the easier option.

 Then one moment, after years of mental or physical abuse, we take flight and get out.

-When we finally break free from toxic people this can lead us straight into another breaking point, the stress starting from scratch, sorting finances, walking away from parents, staring new, jobs, finding a home, becoming a single parent, smear campaigns, court situations, child arrangements, finances or divorce, opinions from others, judgment, pride and ego.
-All massive life-changing events, learning new things, or we can gain momentum and hit the ground running, getting through each and everyone using our pain to drive us through, to push us through each moment as it hits, we can hit moments throughout yet merely shifting our focus into achieving the goal of breaking free, getting that divorce, finding new jobs, creating new routines.
-Not dealing with the pain as we pull through it, for six months, two years or five years or more than wham, it all hits and it hits hard.
+When we finally break free from toxic people, this can lead us straight into another breaking point, the stress starting from scratch, sorting finances, walking away from parents, starting new jobs, finding a home, becoming a single parent, smear campaigns, court situations, child arrangements, finances or divorce, opinions from others, judgment, pride and ego.
+All massive life-changing events, learning new things, so we can gain momentum and hit the ground running, getting through each and everyone using our pain to drive us through, to push us through each moment as it hits, we can hit moments throughout yet merely shifting our focus into achieving the goal of breaking free, getting that divorce, finding new jobs, creating new routines.
+Not dealing with the pain as we pull through it, for six months, two years or five years or more than wham, it all hits, and it hits hard.
 The realisations of everything you’ve been through or made it through, or you can hit and deal with the breaking point each step of the way.
 Each moment is normal, depending on who you are.
-Each moment, however, can hit hard, emotionally and physically and can be extremely exhausting and draining, we might also question why?
+Each moment, however, can hit hard, emotionally and physically and can be extremely exhausting and draining.
+We might also question why?
 When we take steps forward, and things are finally working out, to take a knockback, why are we feeling like this now?
 We are doing so well.

 Life has a way of knocking us off our feet, to teach us something new, to get back up a little wiser and a little stronger and go again.